beltram/rs-training/slides/enum/declaration.md

     Annecy,
     Juarez(String), // each variant can have associated data
-    // (Juarez is the name of the city on Mexico side, El Paso on US side) Paris { district: u8 }, // data can be named explicitely }
+    // (Juarez is the name of the city on Mexico side, El Paso on US side) Paris { district: u8 }, // data can be named explicitly }
 ```